-In addition, David has lead or played a key role in a number of large and nationally important Parks Canada studies on the mandate, organizational structure and needed efficiencies of the historic canals in order to continue a reasonable level of service while at the same time meeting the financial reality of the moment.
-David has also been similarly involved at a local level where the work has been more canal, organization or function specific, including more recent operational and organizational reviews.
+In addition, he lead or played a key role in a number of large and nationally important Parks Canada studies on the mandate, organizational structure and needed efficiencies of the historic canals in order to continue a reasonable level of service while at the same time meeting the financial reality of the moment.
+David was involved at a local level where the work has been more canal, organization or function specific, including more recent operational and organizational reviews.

-David was also the Canal contact working with the planner for the Rideau Canal management plan both in 1995 and the more recent update in 2001.
-This process included working with a focus group, stakeholders, special interest groups, residents, users and the general public to identify and outline the issues and possible solutions, inputting and reviewing the drafts and being a key part of the public consultation when the draft plan was presented for formal consultation and feedback.
+He was one of the Canal contacts during the managment plan processes for the Rideau Canal management plan during that time.
+The process included working with focus groups, stakeholders, special interest groups, residents, users and the general public to identify and outline the issues and possible solutions, inputting and reviewing the drafts and being a key part of the public consultation when the draft plan was presented for formal consultation and feedback.

-With his Canal responsibilities there has been an ongoing opportunity to work on a professional basis with many peers and associates at various Waterways and Canals in North America, the U.K. and Europe.
+In his capacity with Parks Canada and as president of Inland Waterways International he has been able to work on a professional basis with many peers and associates at various waterways and canals in North America, the U.K., Europe and China.
 David has been involved with the World Canals Conference over many years.
-He has recently been on the Steering Committees for the World canals Conference in 2008,2009 and for 2010.
-He was a member of Council of Inland Waterways International and is presently serving his second three year term as President .
-He is also a member of Friends of the Rideau.
+He has been on the Steering Committees of many World Canals Conferences.
+He is a member of Council of Inland Waterways International and is presently the Past President.

-David is now involved in research, reviews, analysis, recommendations of canal organizations and operations in Canada and providing inputs and analysis for contracts in North America, U.K. Europe and China.
-He has been granted the honorary title of "Distinguished Guest of Yangzhou City", China for work done on behalf of Inland Waterways International.
+As a partner in The Canals Group, David has been involved in various contracts in North America, U.K. Europe.
+He acts as an advisor to he World Historic and Cultural Canal Cities Cooperation Organization (WCCO), Yangzhou, China.
+He has been granted the honorary title of "Distinguished Guest of Yangzhou City", China for work done on behalf of Inland Waterways International with the WCCO.